ivanursul/ivanursul/articles/java/queues.md

     // Display contents of the queue
     System.out.println("Fruits in queue: " + fruits);

-    // Removing the head of queue
+    // Removing the head of the queue
     String removeElement = fruits.remove();
     System.out.println("Removed element: " + removeElement);

     System.out.println("Fruits in queue: " + fruits);

-    // Viewing the head of queue
+    // Viewing the head of the queue
     String head = fruits.peek();
     System.out.println("Head of queue: " + head);
   }